CriticalMoments/CMSaasStarter/README.md

   - Style: make it your own look and feel.
   - Update the favicon in the `/static/` directory
   - The Authentication UI should automatically update based on your DaisyUI style, but check out the login in pages, and further design tweaks can be made in `src/routes/(marketing)/login/login_config.ts` (see [Auth UI](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui#customization) for options).
+- Site Search: any [prerendered](https://kit.svelte.dev/docs/page-options#prerender) content will automatically be indexed by the site search.
+To exclude a page, add it to `excludePaths` in `src/lib/build_index.ts`.
 - Functionality
   - Add actual SaaS functionality!
   - Replace the admin dashboard with real content (`/src/routes/(admin)/account/+page.svelte`).